peteroupc/peteroupc.github.io/randomgendoc.md

      |      random digits", 1951).
      |
      |  expoRatio(self, base, rx=1, ry=1)
-     |      Generates an exponential random number
+     |      Generates an exponential random variate
      |      (in the form of a ratio, or two-element list) given
      |      the rate `rx`/`ry` and the base `base`.
      |      The number will have the denominator `base*rx`.